alphagov/tech-docs-linter/README.md

 # Linting tool prototype
-This repo contains a linting tool prototype to run automatic tests against documentation.
+This repo contains a linting tool prototype to run tests against documentation.
 It uses a tool called Vale with some customised rules.
 You can [find more information about Vale on its website](https://vale.sh/).

 ## Before you use the linting tool